 IP addresses and domain names are affiliated

-It is the services provided on the technical infrastructure that represent value to Internet users.
-The best-known services are websites and email, but it is also possible to use the net for activities such as connecting telephone conversations, downloading files and logging on to various databases.
+It is the services provided on the technical infrastructure that represent value to internet users.
+The best-known services are websites and email, but it is also possible to use the internet for activities such as connecting telephone conversations, downloading files and logging on to various databases.

 Domain names may or may not offer services

 Norwegian domain names are commonly written in the form mydomainname.no, where mydomainname is the domain name you choose.
 If the domain name offers services such as websites and email, the web address may be www.mydomainname.no, and a typical email address within the domain may be written in the form firstname.lastname@example.org or email@example.com.

 It is important to note that it is possible to register and hold a domain without it offering services to users.
 It is required that the domain name has to be set up technically, but it does not need to have a “content” in the meaning web pages or email addresses.

 A domain name is always unique. regjeringen.no and regjeringa.no (Norwegian government websites) represent two different domains because they are spelled differently.
 This rule applies even if the two names share the same meaning and the same domain holder, and point to the same IP address.

 The domain name system is structured as a hierarchy and can be compared with a plant’s root system.
 The uppermost level is often called the DNS root zone, or just the “root”.
 The so-called “top level domains” represent the uppermost level just below the root.
 There are two types of top level domains.
 The first are the country codes, such as .no (representing Norway) and .se (Sweden), and regulations governing these are drawn up at the national level.
 The second are the generic top level domains such as .com, .org and .net, and .statoil, .cloud and .paris – in pricipal .whatever.
 Regulations governing these domains are stipulated at the global level.